 Associations & Institutions

-The Jan Michalski Foundation supports projects related to literature and literary translation beyond its four walls, in Switzerland and abroad, by a program that awards financial grants.
+The Jan Michalski Foundation supports projects related to literature and literary translation beyond its four walls, in Switzerland and abroad, by a program that awards grants.

-Grant requests are considered over a six-month period by a commission presided by Vera Michalski-Hoffmann.
+Grant requests are considered over a ten-month period by a commission presided by Vera Michalski-Hoffmann.
 Aid is attributed according to several criteria, viz., quality and originality of the project, its ability to promote literature, and evidence of financial need.

 Criteria and the attribution process